-Village Greens: Landowner statements: the threat to village greens (Wales)
+Landowner statements and the threat to town and village greens in Wales

 On 22 October 2018, Wales’s greens suffered a blow, when provisions of the Planning (Wales) Act 2015 took effect.
 Now you must apply to register land as a green within two years of a landowner’s challenge to your use of the land for informal recreation.